-Due to tight curls of natural/afro hair, sebum has difficulty travelling down the hair shaft, which means that this hair type is more susceptible to dryness, brittleness and more prone to breaking.
+Due to the tight curls of natural/afro hair, sebum has difficulty travelling down the hair shaft, which means that these hair types are more susceptible to dryness and more prone to breaking.

 Not to mention, if you’ve chemically treated/relaxed your hair, it will also be vulnerable to damage.
-Therefore, heat styling without any protectant to guard to your fragile hair is just asking for hair troubles; so, hair + heat protectant is essential if you’re planning on using any heat on your curls.
+Therefore, heat styling without any protectant to guard to your fragile hair is just asking for hair troubles.

 Now that you know the extent of damage caused by heated appliances, we’re hoping you’ll have come to the realisation that it’s absolutely imperative to use heat protection on your tresses – not just once, but every time you use a straightener, curler or hairdryer.

 Need some recommendations?
 See our pick of the best heat protectants, here.